Program Guide

 Christian Science Weekly Perspective

 Sponsored program.
-Christian Science Weekly Perspective consists of articles published in The Christian Science Monitor explaining how people have overcome challenges by a clear sense of God’s love as taught and practised by Christ Jesus.
+Listen to readings of articles from The Christian Science Monitor explaining how each contributor has overcome challenges by a clear sense of God’s love as taught and practised by Christ Jesus.

 juice, orange, muesli, banana